-The kit comes with a 6' three-way power cord - hot/live, neutral, and ground.
+The kit comes with a 6' three-way power cord - hot/live, neutral and ground.
 The color code with the supplied power cord is standard for North American NEC standard: White = NEUTRAL; Black = HOT; GREEN = GROUND.

 We switch the HOT/LIVE wire via the rear power switch, through the fuse and then to one of the black primary wires of the power transformer.
 The NEUTRAL is directly spliced to the other black wire of the power transformer.
 Since there is not a marked 'phase' with the power transformer, it does not matter which of the two black wires of the power transformer connects to HOT/LIVE or NEUTRAL.
 The GREEN ground wire is connected to the chassis star ground.
-If your country uses 220, 230 or 240VAC mains, make sure your ST-70 has the special PA-060 power transformer with the dual 115V primary windings, OR you will need use a suitable step down power transformer or Variac.
+If your country uses 220, 230 or 240VAC mains, make sure your ST-70 has the special PA-060 power transformer with the dual 115V primary windings, OR, you will need use a suitable step down power transformer or Variac.
 Use the photo's below as a guide to wiring the power cord.

-47. Remove 8"/200mm of the outer insulator of the power cord to expose the three wires.
+- 54. Remove 8"/200mm of the outer insulator of the power cord to expose the three wires. - 55.
+Place the supplied grommet into the power cord hole in the middle of the rear of the chassis.

-- 48. Place the supplied grommet into the power cord hole in the middle of the rear of the chassis. - 49.
-Pass the power cord through the grommet, routing it behind the power transformer until enough length of the power cord is pulled through to reach the right side screw of the power transformer.
-See photo. - 50.
+- 56. Pass the power cord through the grommet, routing it behind the power transformer until enough length of the power cord is pulled through to reach the right side screw of the power transformer.
+See photo. - 57.
 Use a zip tie to tightly fix the power cord to that screw, and make sure this is a tight fit so that the power cord cannot move.

-- 51. Route the power cord's black HOT/LIVE wire behind the power transformer and solder it to the bottom tab of the power switch.
-We recommend that you use heat shrink to insulate the joint. - 52.
+- 58. Route the power cord's black HOT/LIVE wire behind the power transformer and solder it to the bottom tab of the power switch.
+We recommend that you use heat shrink to insulate the joint. - 59.
 Cut a 9"/220mm length of blue wire, strip one end and pre-tin with solder.
 Connect that end to the remaining tab of the power switch.
-We recommend that you use heat shrink to insulate the joint. - 53.
+We recommend that you use heat shrink to insulate the joint. - 60.
 Route this black wire behind the power transformer, then trim to length to reach the upper tab of the fuse holder and solder it to it.
-We recommend that you use heat shrink to insulate the joint. - 54.
+We recommend that you use heat shrink to insulate the joint. - 61.
 Connect the longer black wire from the power transformers primary to the center tab of the fuse holder, and trim the wire as required.
-We recommend that you use heat shrink to insulate the joint. - 55.
+We recommend that you use heat shrink to insulate the joint. - 62.
 Splice the other black wire from the power transformer's primary winding directly to the white NEUTRAL wire of the power cord.
-Trim as required. - 56.
+Trim as required. - 63.
 Solder the green GROUND wire from the power cord to the chassis star ground.
-(Note- this may cause your amplifier to Hum due to a ground loop)

 Check the power cord wiring again, making sure you did not mix up the HOT/LIVE and NEUTRAL wire connections.
 Check again to make sure that the power cord secured to the power transformer screw.

 This is it as far as the kit installation and wiring is concerned.
-If you are satisfied that all is well, we can start the test procedure, voltage checks, and setting the bias.
+If you are satisfied that all is well, we can start the powering up procedure and voltage check.

-A Completed Dyna 70 Manual Bias Ultimate Upgrade
+A Completed Dyna 70AB Ultimate Upgrade